pmonks/unfurl/README.md

   all of the following keys (all of which may not be provided, or may be nil):

   {
-    :url           - The given url
-    :title         - The title of the given url :description   - The description of the given url :preview-url   - The url of a preview image for the given url }
+    :url           - The url of the resource, according to the server :title         - The title of the given url :description   - The description of the given url :preview-url   - The url of a preview image for the given url }
 nil
 ```